Event-Streaming-Example/ese-server/README.md

 __Password :__ admin

-Import [this](./files/ESE%20Server%20Grafana%20Dashboard.json) file to setup the dashboard.
+Import [this](./files/ESE%20Server%20Grafana%20Dashboard.json) file to set up the dashboard.
 When prompted to provide a data source, connect to the
 __Prometheus Datasource URL :__ `http://host.docker.internal:9090`

 ---

 ## Exposing Server to your local network

-If on linux or Mac, run the following command to get the IP of the machine on which your Gin server is running
+If on Linux or Mac, run the following command to get the IP of the machine on which your Gin server is running

 ```bash
 ifconfig | grep netmask
 ```

-- Make sure the device which the server is running and the machine you want to connect to is on the same network.
+- Make sure the device that the server is running and the machine you want to connect to is on the same network.
 - Get the broadcast IP address that is returned as a result of the above query.
 - `<ip address>:2000` is where your device could connect to access the Gin server.